ojayWillow/goat-data-analyst/PAIN_POINTS.md

 **Current State**: Works but fragile, no redundancy

 **Pain Points**:
-- ❌ Using Streamlit free tier (will hit limits fast)
+- âŒ Using Streamlit free tier (will hit limits fast)
-- ❌ Railway free tier has usage limits
+- âŒ Railway free tier has usage limits
-- ❌ No database for persistence (everything in memory)
+- âŒ No database for persistence (everything in memory)
-- ❌ No backup strategy
+- âŒ No backup strategy
-- ❌ No staging environment (test in production)
+- âŒ No staging environment (test in production)
-- ❌ No rollback plan if deployment breaks
+- âŒ No rollback plan if deployment breaks

 **Impact**: **MEDIUM** - Will hit scaling limits quickly **Risk**: Service outages, data loss